Rishthegreat/Notes/School/Cold War.md

 		- US wanted to veto because it was the only nation with the power and it did not want to give away the power
 		- Soviets wanted to develop their own weapons and felt that the US would still have power over the Soviets in the UN
 	- Rejected by US and Soviet for eliminating nuclear weapons and regulating nuclear energy, free from UN veto
-- Food and Agricultural Administration, World Haalth, UNESCO (United Nations Educational, Scientific, and Cultural Organization)
+- Food and Agricultural Administration, World Health, UNESCO (United Nations Educational, Scientific, and Cultural Organization)
 ##### Nuremberg Trials 1945 - 1949
 - Decided at the Postdam Conference
 - Came up with a code because each country has differing laws